xvillaneau/adventofcode-python/aoc_2015/docs/day_10.md

     return split(look_and_say(string))
 ```

 This code may not look impressive, but it is essential to our solution.
 It takes a string as input, runs the transformation on it, then splits the result.
-Most importantly, it caches the result.

-Thanks to the theory we know that the number of different elements will be at least 92 and possibly slightly more is some cases, but always a finite number.
-So by making our cache large enough, we can make it so we only ever need to run the actual look and say transformation once per element!
+Most importantly, it caches the result: this means we only need to run the actual look and say transformation once per element!

 Now we can implement the core logic of our calculation: